 The Independent Economic Analysis Board was first formed in 1996.
-Its responsibilities, until now, have been limited to economic analysis of fish and wildlife activities.
-Since its creation the IEAB has completed over 25 reports.
+Its responsibilities have been limited to economic analysis of fish and wildlife activities.
+Since its creation the IEAB has completed over 27 reports.
 Most have been at the Council's request and include papers on particular topics, reviews of fish and wildlife projects, and review and interpretation of studies performed by others.
 The IEAB also completed a self assessment in 2003.

-The attached charter expands the IEAB activities to potentially include economic analysis related to power issues or other areas of Council statutory authority.
+The attached charter clarifies the IEAB is to provide, where appropriate, economic cost and benefit analyses.
 Decisions about specific IEAB activities remain with the Council, however.
 The IEAB operates on a task order basis.
 Task orders describe an analysis to be undertaken with defined scope and cost estimates, or authorize an IEAB meeting.
 Task orders must be approved by the Council although by agreement the staff coordinator has been able to approve IEAB meeting tasks and analysis tasks costing less than \$5,000.

 IEAB activity has been limited by both its budget and the fact that individual members have limited time to devote to IEAB analyses.
-The IEAB budget currently is \$100,000 per year, a fraction of the funding for the ISAB or ISRP.
-In addition, the difficulty of predicting the biological effects of fish and wildlife actions on target species has limited the ability to ascertain cost-effectiveness.
+The IEAB budget currently is \$100,000 per year.
+The difficulty of predicting the biological effects of fish and wildlife actions on target species has limited the ability to ascertain cost-effectiveness.

-The IEAB has recently identified ways to increase its own cost-effectiveness by having more meeting by conference call.
+The IEAB has recently identified ways to increase its own cost-effectiveness by having fewer meeting and more of those meetings by conference call.
 It also recognizes that to be more successful the interaction between the Council and the IEAB needs to increase.
 In addition, the Council would benefit from increased coordination and cooperation between the ISRP and ISAB and the IEAB.

 The charter specifies a process for selecting IEAB members that involves a nomination process, evaluation of applicants by a committee appointed from the Board of the Pacific Northwest Regional Economic Conference, public comment, and verification of independence by the Council.
 Members serve for four-year terms the expirations of which are staggered every two years to provide some continuity of membership.
-Members can, and often have, applied for reappointment when their terms expire.
+Members can be reappointed by the Council when their terms expire.